mm80843/T3.5/docs/Benef/PBN__Benef_1322.md

 ## Articles mentionning this Benefit

 * [On the Coronavirus (COVID-19) Outbreak and the Smart City Network: Universal Data Sharing Standards Coupled with Artificial Intelligence (AI) to Benefit Urban Health Monitoring and Management](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_280.md)

+## Name of the Benefit

+Integration of smart city technologies enables sharing of information between users and accredited health professionals, leading to the development of more resilient protocols and policies in managing public health emergencies.